krishnanlab/teaching/2019-fall_statgaps/README.md

 ## Course Activities

 ### Assignments
-For each topic, you will be assigned reading materials after the topic's first class that you are required to read.
-The links to these materials will be posted on this page next to the topic on the [Calendar](https://github.com/krishnanlab/teaching/tree/master/2019-fall_statgaps/README.md#calendar) along with instructions on a specific analysis in the paper you should pay special attention to.
+For each topic, you will be assigned reading materials and, occassionaly, a coding assignment.
+The links to these materials will be posted on this page next to the topic on the [Calendar](https://github.com/krishnanlab/teaching/tree/master/2019-fall_statgaps/README.md#calendar) and instructions will be provided on Slack.

-For each topic, you will be assigned a reading material after the topic's 1st class (Wed) that you are required to read.
-Along with this, you might be given a data analysis assignment that you have to complete.
-Links to these materials will be posted on this page next to the topic on the [Calendar](https://github.com/krishnanlab/teaching/tree/master/2019-fall_statgaps/README.md#calendar).

-Each completed assignment is due _before_ the topic's second class (following Wed).
+Each completed assignment is due _before_ the next class.

 ### Class Participation
 In general: